The Difference Between Class 4 and Class 5 Softswitch

 Purpose

-Class 5 Softswitch is responsible for transferring calls to Class 4 Softswitch after receiving the calls, within small areas, for long-distance routing through retail VoIP service providers.
+Class 5 Softswitch is responsible for transferring calls to Class 4 Softswitch after receiving the calls.
+It is primarily involved in handling calls within small areas.
+For long-distance routing through retail VoIP service providers, Class 4 Softswitch comes into action.
 After receiving calls from Class 5 Switch, a wholesale VoIP service provider routes the call to the long destination with the help of a Class 4 platform.

 Features Count